List of New South Wales government agencies

-The executive branch of the Government of New South Wales, Australia, is made up of a number of departments, state-owned corporations and other agencies.
-These are identified in the Government Sector Employment Act 2013 and other legislation.
-In 2009, most State government agencies – which at the time numbered more than 100 – were restructured into 13 'super agencies' or clusters.
+The New South Wales Government (NSW Government) is made up of a number of departments, state-owned corporations and other agencies.
+The NSW Public Service is organised under the Government Sector Employment Act 2013, with public bodies organised under various legislation.
+In 2009, most of the 100+ government organisations were restructured into 13 'super agencies' or clusters.
 This number was subsequently reduced to ten clusters in 2013; and in July 2019 following the 2019 state election, it was further reduced to eight clusters.
 A new cluster for Regional NSW was created in April 2020, increasing to nine clusters; and a further cluster, Enterprise, Investment and Trade, established on 21 December 2021, in the second Perrottet ministry.

 Agency types

-The Government is made up of:
+The executive government is made up of: